 My recommendation for a high limit credit card

-If you have good credit, you should check out the BarclayCard Arrival and Discover it.
-Both are higher-end cards and they’re known for being generous with credit limits.
+If you have good credit, you should check out the Discover it.
+It’s a higher-end card and known for being generous with credit limits.
 Many people report getting better than a $5,000 limit, even at times when other issuers weren’t being so nice.